guide

 You can call the Label Studio API to export annotations.
 For a small labeling project, call the export endpoint to export annotations.

-Export snapshots using the API
+Export snapshots using the Snapshot API

 For a large labeling project with hundreds of thousands of tasks, do the following:

-- Make a POST request to create a new export file or snapshot.
-The response includes an
+1. Make a POST request to create a new export file or snapshot.
+The response includes an id for the created file.

-for the created file. - Check the status of the export file creation using the
+2. Check the status of the export file created using the id as the export_pk.

-from the created snapshot as the export primary key, orexport_pk
+3. Using the id from the created snapshot as the export primary key, or export_pk, make a GET request to download the export file.

 Export formats supported by Label Studio